prashantsmore/xtreamteam/README.md

 Alejandra, is a mother of two, 31 years old who lives in Tegucigalpa, the capital city of Honduras.
 She works as office cleaner.
 Her husband work in construction.
 During the pandemic, both lost their jobs and have had difficulties to feed their family.
 Honduras, an underdeveloped country doesn’t have the resources to feed the whole country.
 This has been in lockdown since March and citizens can only leave their home once every 10 days.
 Some essential workers can go out, but they can’t because offices are closed, and construction work has been stopped.
 She has been struggling to feed her family and provide the basic needs.
 Food is one of the major issues due to the lack of job, money and they have to rely on some government assistance,  when it is possible, or non-profit such as churches or organizations that distribute food from time to time.
 Sometimes, they have to violate the lockdown to go out and look for groceries, or try to gain some money with temp jobs.

+## Definition of Ready
+Title: Secure Food Distribution Application
+User Story Opening Sentence: Given ...
+When ...
+Then ...
+Additional Details :  listed in the stakeholder information Acceptance Criteria: THe application should meet all criteria including all business logic and testing requirments.
+These Include:
+    - App should allow beneficiaries to sign up and receive an ID in the system and use QR Code technology to identify themselves in the system.
+ESTIMATION: 63
+    - App should allow donors to donate money to the organization.
+ESTIMATION: 37
+    - App should allow the Non-Profit organization to assign the money to each beneficiary.
+ESTIMATION: 50
+    - App should be reasonable Secure ESTIMATION: 13
+    - Contact Page that can be used by any visitor ESTIMATION: 5

 ## Product Backlog
 We are using Jira to manage our backlog and it can be seen this address [Jira Backlog](https://xtremeteam3.atlassian.net/secure/RapidBoard.jspa?rapidView=1&projectKey=SFDA&view=planning&selectedIssue=SFDA-1&epics=visible&issueLimit=100)